massimocaprinali/cloud-foundry-public/nodejs-updates.md

   * Node.js v4.2.4 (IBM SDK for Node.js Version 4) is now the default runtime on {{site.data.keyword.cloud_notm}}, replacing v0.12.9.
 This change might cause your application to behave differently if a particular version is not specified for your application.
 To learn how to specify a version of Node.js for your {{site.data.keyword.cloud_notm}} application, see [Node.js runtime](/docs/cloud-foundry-public?topic=cloud-foundry-public-nodejs_runtime) documentation.

   * NODE_ENV is now set to *production* by default.
 This change will cause some node dependencies to behave differently.
 For example, the Express framework will no longer return stacktraces in the web browser for faulty endpoints, but instead displays *Internal Server Error*.
-When NPM_CONFIG_PRODUCTION is set to *true*, NPM will set NODE_ENV to *production* for subshell scripts in the npm install phase only.
+When NPM_CONFIG_PRODUCTION is set to *true*, NPM will set NODE_ENV to *production* for subshell scripts in the NPM install phase only.
 This function allows users to set NODE_ENV to another value like *development* for application runtime.
-For clarity, npm scripts will see the message **NODE_ENV=production**.
+For clarity, NPM scripts will see the message **NODE_ENV=production**.

   * A Bug-fix to the Monitoring and Analytics service is included.